domsen123/mrx-nuxt-template/README.md

 2. Configure an email service (SendGrid, Postmark, AWS SES, etc.)
 3. Remove the console.log statements to prevent security risks

+### Admin User Creation

+On first startup, the application automatically creates an admin user using the `/server/plugins/01.create-admin-user.ts` plugin:

+- **Email**: Set via `NUXT_ADMIN_EMAIL` environment variable (required)
+- **Password**: Set via `NUXT_ADMIN_PASSWORD` environment variable (optional)
+  - If not provided, a random password is generated and logged to the console
+  - The random password will only be shown once on first startup
+  - For production, it's recommended to set a secure password in the environment variables

+⚠️ **Security Note**: The generated password is logged to console only for initial setup.
+Make sure to:
+1. Save the password immediately
+2. Change it after first login
+3. Never commit credentials to version control

 ## 🤝 Contributing